jaxio/jaxio.github.com/documentation/celerio/templates.md

 Its name must have this form: `TemplateName.boot.vm.ext` where:

-* TemplateName is a logical name for your template.
+* `TemplateName` is a logical name for your template.
 It is not used by Celerio.
-* boot stands for bootstrap
+* `boot` stands for bootstrap
-* vm means the templates is written in Velocity.
+* `vm` means the templates is written in Velocity.
-* ext is your file extension.
+* `ext` should be the same as the extension of the generated file.
 It is used by Celerio.

 Example: `pom.boot.vm.xml`